 Summer Olympics and Paralympic Games Jobs

-The 2012 Summer Olympics and Paralympics (August 29 – Sept.
-9) were held in London.
-Since 1988, the Paralympics has been held in the same year and location as the Summer Olympics and so the 2012 Paralympics games were also held in London.
-This was the first year, however, where both events had been planned and executed simultaneously.
-In 2012, 26 Summer Olympic sports took place in 34 venues and 20 Paralympics sports were seen in 21 venues.
-More than 9 million tickets were sold and thousands of athletes that are set to compete.
+The 2016 Summer Olympics and Paralympics were held in Rio.
+Since 1988, the Paralympics has been held in the same year and location as the Summer Olympics and so the 2016 Paralympics games were also held in Rio.

-Click here to access the official webpage of the 2016 Summer and Paralympics Games to be held in Rio de Janiero.
+Click here to access the official webpage of the 2021 Summer and Paralympics Games to be held in Tokyo, Japan.

-Planning for the Summer Olympics can take as long as nine years because of all the planning, scheduling, raising money and organization an event of this magnitude entails.
-As such, London had been planning and preparing for the games for years, with plenty of work still to do.
-This means there are a wealth of jobs available for full time, part time, temporary and volunteer workers who want to be involved in the Summer Games.
+Planning for the Summer Olympics can take as long as nine years because of all the planning, scheduling, raising money, and organization an event of this magnitude entails.
+As such, Tokyo had been planning and preparing for the games for years, with plenty of work still to do.
+This means there are a wealth of jobs available for full-time, part-time, temporary, and volunteer workers who want to be involved in the Summer Games.

 Summer Olympic and Paralympics Jobs

-The Rio Organizing Committee of the Olympic and Paralympics Games is the primary organization responsible for planning the 2016 games.
-During the games it is estimated that 100,000 people, including 70,000 volunteers, 3,000 permanent staff members and a large number of contractors will be employed through the committee.
+The Tokyo Organizing Committee of the Olympic and Paralympics Games is the primary organization responsible for planning the 2021 games.
+During the games, it is estimated that 100,000 people, including 70,000 volunteers, 3,000 permanent staff members, and a large number of contractors will be employed through the committee.

-In the years leading up to the Rio games there will be a large number of jobs available.
+In the years leading up to the Tokyo games, there will be a large number of jobs available.
 Some of the best work opportunities for the Summer Games can be accessed through the official website.
 Many of these jobs are contract positions while others represent full-time employment.
-Because of the scale of the Olympics it is impossible to list every kind of job available, but finance, planning, security, event management, recruitment directors, volunteer coordinators, crowd safety managers, sponsor liaisons and IT crew are just a few of the paid positions now available.
+Because of the scale of the Olympics, it is impossible to list every kind of job available, but finance, planning, security, event management, recruitment directors, volunteer coordinators, crowd safety managers, sponsor liaisons, and IT crew are just a few of the paid positions now available.

 Working as a volunteer is an excellent way to gain event job experience and contribute to one of the most significant sporting events in history.